Bulk versus surface: Nonuniversal partitioning of the topological magnetoelectric effect: Magnetoelectric response in thin films

-Figs. \ref{fig:ME_thin_films}(a) and (b) can be understood qualitatively by examining the $\Delta_\text{D}=0$ limit of the ${\cal N}=0$ subspace.
-In this limit there is no hybridization between van der Waals layers, so that each layer is described by independent $2 \times 2$ Hamiltonians with a {\em which surface} degree-of-freedom:
+Figures \ref{fig:ME_thin_films}(a) and \ref{fig:ME_thin_films}(b) can be understood qualitatively by examining the $\Delta_\text{D}=0$ limit of the ${\cal N}=0$ Hamiltonian.
+In this hypothetical limit there is no hybridization between van der Waals layers and each layer is described by independent $2 \times 2$ Hamiltonians with a surface degree of freedom: